 The National Universities Commission was established in 1962 as an advisory agency in the Cabinet Office.
 However in 1974, it became a statutory body and the first Executive Secretary, in the person of Prof. Jibril Aminu was then appointed.

-In its years of existence, the Commission has transformed from a small office in the cabinet office to an important arm of government in the area of development and management of university education in Nigeria.
+Over the years, the Commission has transformed from a small office in the cabinet office to an important arm of government in the area of development and management of university education in Nigeria.

 The main functions of the Commission are outlined as follows:

 i.
 Granting approval for all academic programmes run in Nigerian universities;

 ii.
 Granting approval for the establishment of all higher educational institutions offering degree programmes in Nigerian universities;